alshai/varcount/README.md

 ## Description and Usage:

 ```
 Description:

 Given a VCF and SAM file, calculate the alignment coverage over each ALT and
 REF allele in the VCF.
-Outputs in VCF format to stdout.n\
+Outputs in VCF format to stdout.
 Usage:

 ./varcount [options] <vcf> <sam>